 • Private Blog Networks (PBNs)

-• Sites with actual-in shape anchors or 0 natural traffic
+• Sites with exact-match anchors or zero organic traffic

 • Analyze links for contextual irrelevance or foreign-language content unrelated to your niche.